jellyfishsolutions/lynx-admin-ui/README.md

 The same method could also be used to use a custom template for an original type.

 IMPORTANT: for custom field type, please use numbers greater then `300`, in order to prevent conflict with the original field types.

+## Low Level API
+Starting from version `v0.5.0`, a new "low level" API is available.
+This API allows to create a custom controller to display and edit the entities.
+Thought the API it is possible to customize urls and add custom validation based, for example, on the user role.